AnVuong123/bimat_ml/README.md

 - `--mono 1`: use monolayer properties.
 - `--mono 2`: do not use monolayer properties.

-Pre-trained models are provided in the `pre-trained/` directory and can be used directly for prediction.
+Pre-trained models for all folds are provided in the `pre-trained/` directory and can be used directly for prediction.

 ---